MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/README.md

 2. From the docker-compose folder
-   - default (no monitoring): `docker-compose up`
+   - default (no monitoring) : `docker-compose up`
-   - with monitoring: `docker-compose --profile monitoring up`
+   - with monitoring : `docker-compose --profile monitoring up`

 3. From the front-vue folder